 My practice is unique, since my clients represent an eclectic mix of industries and sectors, in different parts of their life cycles.
 In addition to helping start new businesses, I work with companies in the throes of buying another entity, as well as those selling their assets or closing down.
 I’m a business owner myself, so I deeply understand the mindset of an entrepreneur, and the personal aspect of being a business owner.
 Even in my time off, I am an entrepreneur.
-I’m the Sponsorship Chair of Women Owned Law, a national professional association that officially launched in January of 2017.
+I’m a Founders Circle Sponsor and the Sponsorship Chair of Women Owned Law, a national professional association that officially launched in January of 2017.

 I am licensed to practice in Pennsylvania, New Jersey, and Delaware, and I’m a frequent presenter on issues relating to small and emerging business and corporate bankruptcy.
 My recent presentations include”Starting Up a New Business: What Everyone Should Know” with Timothy Carroll, CPA, of Drucker & Scaccetti; “I had a great month but I can’t pay my bills; what now?” with John Capizzi, Principal of Internal Audit Services Inc., International; and solo presentation “Philadelphia’s Distressed Properties: What Are My Investment Options?”
 My articles have been published in the New York Law Journal, The Legal Intelligencer, and the Mid Atlantic Real Estate Journal, and most recently I was a contributing author to the hot-off-the-press The New ROI: Return on Individuals, now available on Amazon.